 • Customers that have registered but never shopped: we keep your personal information for eight years after the date of first registration.

-• Customers who have asked for their accounts to be closed: we keep your personal information for seven years after the date your account was closed.
+• Customers who have asked for their accounts to be closed: we keep your personal information for seven years after the date your account was closed (for the reason above).

 • Call recordings: we delete call recordings after three months unless we need the data to investigate fraud, to respond to questions or complaints or for legal reasons.